harrycodingnow/Sudo-Code/README.md

 ## Notes

 - The app is intentionally focused on interview reasoning, not code execution
-- Problem content is seeded locally for speed and simple deployment
+- Problem content is seeded locally from the Blind 75 for speed and simple deployment
 - Tracker data and editor drafts are stored client-side
 - The review and guide flows are designed to feel like interview feedback, not compiler output